CoffeeIsCode/Logical-Reader/README.md

 page saving you a lot of time reading filler words or words that shouldn't be included.

-## How to use Logical ##

-> Right now Logical is in development and isn't ready to be tested.
->
 ### What is Logical? ###

 > Logical was a concept that I thought of and it quickly spiraled out of control.
 Logical makes it so you can read up to 30x faster by condensing content into a way that you have to think about what you are looking at instead of just reading lines of This application was developed on accident when making Messify an extension made to turn any site or blog into a comedic and fun experience.
 Logical is so advanced that Messify v1.0.4 was built into Logical v1.1.5 (this version) effortlessly.
 Messify grabs a couple words and randomly changes words to give you dynamic and always different feel.
 But it just wasn't enough...
 All my time quickly went towards crafting, debugging and refining our software over and over again.

+## How to use Logical ##

+> Right now Logical is in development and isn't ready to be tested, but the best way is to add it into your "snippets" section in Dev Tools.

 ### How does it work ###

+> Logical looks for phrases that are commonly used and replaces them with simpile phrases that are much easier to read.
+Higher level of the script will allow for an alternate way of processing common phrases into a way that is minimal but requires more thought.
+Color coding is also going to be a feature in the future.

  Are minds are constantly doing all kinds of background functions and we always processing and recognizing patterns.
 Our aim is to make that process easier.
  When you browse any website, before the page loads, logical scans the page and depending on the settings selected can make all kinds of interesting changes to the page.